What is Docker? How Does It Work?

 Docker Engine, Docker Image, and Docker Container play an important role in this phase.

 Docker Engine is primarily a client-server technology that helps to build and run the container using Docker components.
-When we refer to Docker, it defines Docker engine which includes the Docker daemon, REST API, and Command Line Interface (CLI).
-CLI enables users in interacting with Docker daemon through Docker Engine API.
+When we refer to Docker, it defines Docker engine, which includes the Docker daemon, REST API, and Command Line Interface (CLI).
+CLI enables users to interact with Docker daemon through Docker Engine API.
 Docker Engine consists of the tasks and workflows required to develop, deploy, and run applications using containers.
-The engine creates a daemon process which is server-side that hosts images, containers, networks, and storage volumes.
+The engine creates a server-side daemon process that hosts images, containers, networks, and storage volumes.

 Docker Engine was initially developed for Linux systems but later updates are provided to operate natively on Windows referred to as Docker Windows Containers and MAC-OS.

 Docker Image can be defined as an immutable (unchangeable) file that contains the source code, libraries, dependencies, tools, and other files required for an application to execute.
-Because of their read-only feature, the mentioned images are also referred to as snapshots.
+Because of their read-only feature, the images mentioned are also called snapshots.
 They constitute for a developed app and its virtualized environment at a particular point of time.
-This dependability is one of the available characteristics of Docker.
+This dependability is one of Docker's available characteristics.
 This allows application developers to test and deploy software in secure and uniform conditions.

-Docker Images can be started only in container.
+Docker Images can be started only in a container.
 We can use that snapshot as a foundation to build a container.
 After the container is created, we can modify the immutable images because a layer is added to write.
-The container which is created on top of the images exists independently and can’t be changed.
-When the container is started, you essentially design a read-write copy of those docker images in the container.
+The container created on top of the images exists independently and can’t be changed.
+When the container is started, you essentially design a read-write copy of those Docker images in the container.

-The command - docker image build – builds an image from the docker file.
-There are many child tags that start with docker image to carry out the required functionality and these can be found in the technology reference site for Docker.
+The command—docker image build—builds an image from the docker file.
+Many child tags that start with a docker image carry out the required functionality, and these can be found in the technology reference site for Docker.

 Docker Container is a run-time virtualized environment where applications are isolated by users from the original system.
-These created containers are compact and shippable units in which applications can be started by users rapidly in a simple manner.
-The computing environment is standardized present in the container.
-Not only this ensures your developed application works in a similar scenario, but it also makes it easier to share with other developers of the team.
+These containers are compact and shippable units in which applications can be started rapidly and simply by users.
+The computing environment is standardized and present in the container.
+This ensures that your developed application works in a similar scenario and makes it easier to share with other developers on the team.

-The technology behind Docker Container is unique because it focuses primarily on the requirement specifications of developers and systems operators to separate application dependencies from infrastructure.
-Containers provide stronger isolation, confirming that they do not interrupt other containers which are running, even the server which backs those containers.
-Docker says that these containers “provide the strongest isolation capabilities in the industry”.
-This provides an assurance about protecting your machine while developing an application.
+The technology behind Docker Container is unique because it focuses primarily on the requirements and specifications of developers and systems operators to separate application dependencies from infrastructure.
+Containers provide stronger isolation, confirming that they do not interrupt other running containers, even the server that backs them.
+Docker says these containers “provide the strongest isolation capabilities in the industry”.
+This assures protection your machine while developing an application.

-The software that is Containerized using Docker Engine will always run the same, regardless of the infrastructure.
-Containers isolate software from its environment and ensure that it works uniformly despite differences for example between development, staging, and QA environments.
+The Containerized software using Docker Engine will always run the same, regardless of the infrastructure.
+Containers isolate software from its environment and ensure that it works uniformly despite differences for example, between development, staging, and QA environments.
 The following are different types of Containers specified by Docker:

 • Secure: Applications are safer in containers and Docker provides the strongest default isolation capabilities in the industry